ashahzad4/.Net-documentation/Readme.markdown

 <br/>

 ### CreatePayment( NameValueCollection options = null )
 The *CreatePayment()* methods allows you to create a payment on the Zaypay platform.
-But before that, it is necessary to set the locale and the payment method, as selected by your customer.
+But before that, it is __mandatory__ to set the locale and the payment method, as selected by your customer.

 ``` csharp